Part 2 - User Authentication

 }

-Requesting authenticated routes is done by providing the token in one of three ways.
+Requesting authenticated routes is performed by providing the token in one of three ways.
 More details can be found on the endpoint documentation.

 Was this page helpful?